Skip to main content

 This document describes a framework for Computing-Aware Traffic

-components, describes their interactions, and exemplifies the
+functional components, describes their interactions, and provides

-workflow of the control and data planes.
+illustrative workflows of the control and data planes.

 Status of This Memo